 Daniele Scasciafratte, the Open Source Multiversal guy, he should work in his web agency, Codeat in Rome, and in the rest of the day collaborate in many open source projects.

-During the office hours for the WordPress world is a Core Contributor, plugin developer and project translator editor.
+During the office hours for the WordPress world is a Core Contributor and plugin developer.
+Creator of GlotDict and WordPress Plugin Boilerplate Powered and one of the maintainers of VVV.

 Often outside the Italy people get surprise that I talk so much (also outside the talk itself) but because it is in my DNA of a pure gesture speaker to talk a lot, especially when the topics are stuff where I care so much like the open source world.